Fairfield Osborn Preserve

 Facilities

-A wireless sensor network broadcasts data from weather stations and cameras to the internet and allows for virtual visits by classes and researchers.
-The trail system provides good, though sometimes rugged, access to most areas of the Preserve.
+- Sensor Network: A wireless sensor network broadcasts data from weather stations and cameras to a high-speed internet link and allows for virtual visits by classes and researchers.

 Research